-Culture definitions for romanticism (1 of 4)
+Cultural definitions for romanticism (1 of 4)

 A movement in literature and the fine arts, beginning in the early nineteenth century, that stressed personal emotion, free play of the imagination, and freedom from rules of form.
 Among the leaders of romanticism in world literature were Johann Wolfgang von Goethe, Victor Hugo, Jean-Jacques Rousseau, and Friedrich von Schiller.
 (See also under “Literature in English, Conventions of Written English, and Fine Arts.”)

-Culture definitions for romanticism (2 of 4)
+Cultural definitions for romanticism (2 of 4)

 A movement in literature and the fine arts, beginning in the early nineteenth century, that stressed personal emotion, free play of the imagination, and freedom from rules of form.
 Among the leaders of romanticism in English literature were William Blake, Lord Byron, Samuel Taylor Coleridge, John Keats, Percy Bysshe Shelley, and William Wordsworth.

-Culture definitions for romanticism (3 of 4)
+Cultural definitions for romanticism (3 of 4)

 A movement that shaped all the arts in the late eighteenth and early nineteenth centuries.
 Romanticism generally stressed the essential goodness of human beings (see Jean-Jacques Rousseau), celebrated nature rather than civilization, and valued emotion and imagination over reason.
 (Compare classicism.)

-Culture definitions for romanticism (4 of 4)
+Cultural definitions for romanticism (4 of 4)